 Learning how to effectively use a blog to document my work was something I had to familiarise myself with.
 I learned how efficient it is in organising my work and adding images,video clips and presentations which I wouldn't be able to do on paper.
 Learning how to add labels to my blog also helped organise my work efficiently.

+Using the website YouTube was of great importance when researching into the thriller genre due to the many clips I could access from various thrillers.
+Also, watching particular clips enabled me to study how directors utilise aspects of genre in their films whilst connoting aspects of psychopathic villains.
+For example in the film Jackie Brown the killing of Melanie where Louis suddenly shoots her in an ordinary car park shows his psychotic personality.
 YouTube was also a very important website to have access to whilst researching into thrillers because it enabled me to identify intertextuality through soundtrack and character types.
 As being able to watch clips from different films and compare them on YouTube made it easy to do this.
 An example of two clips that i found through be able to use YouTube are Kill Bill 2 where the bride is buried alive and The Good the Bad and the Ugly.
 The character types are similar in both films as the Bride from Kill Bill is the good, Bill is the bad and Bud the ugly.
 Therefore I was able to post both of these clips onto my blog as evidence of intertextuality in films.

 Accessing clips via YouTube also enabled me to access clips from films that taught me the importance of soundtrack to heighten tension and build suspense for the audience.
 An example from a film which relies on only sound and image is "Heavenly Creatures" where the soundtrack played throughout their walk shows lyricism which counteracts with the brutality of what happens in the finale, this therefore builds up tension of what's about to happen.Also as the location is somewhat glamorous with the sound of birds singing in the background it's suddenly turned into a rather diabolical place with the sounds of the girls screams.